Keeping Communities Safe from Crime

 Background

 Criminal law that is not based upon sound practice and demonstrated results cannot be supported for long.
 In the 21st century one could not imagine programs in science or medicine being constructed on anything but empirical findings, yet that is where we often find ourselves with criminal law legislation.
 Over the years governments in Canada appear to have been taking their cues from our southern neighbour in producing harsher laws.
-In fact, many states in the United States can no longer support the burden of massive incarceration and have had to release unprepared prisoners under court order.
-A call has been made in the United States Senate for a complete review of their situation.
-While our level of incarceration does not approach that of the United States, the rate of adult incarceration in Canada at 117 prisoners per 100,000 Canadians, is already, in fact, among the highest in western democracies.
+In fact, many jurisdictions in the United States could no longer support the burden of massive incarceration and had to release unprepared prisoners under court order.
+While the level of incarceration in the United States has receded to 531 per 100,000 population (from 707) over the past decade, it is still the highest among western democracies.
+Similarly, our rate of adult incarceration has decreased from 118 prisoners per 100,000 Canadians a decade ago to 88 in 2023, still relatively high when compared to some European democracies.

-Rather than investing further in incarceration, resources need to be focused on community based preventive initiatives including early intervention with young people considered most at risk.
+Rather than investing further in greater criminal sanctions and incarceration, resources need to be focused on community-based prevention initiatives, including early intervention with young people considered most at risk.
 Accessible community-based programs and services such as counselling, programs for children, parenting programs, support groups, education and employment programs should be provided.
-In order to reduce recidivism resources should be devoted to research and program evaluation to identify programs that are most successful in treating those already criminalized.
+If we are to reduce recidivism, resources should be invested in research and program evaluation to identify programs that are most successful in treating those already criminalized.
 As well, the federal and provincial jurisdictions must work closely together in policy and program development so that the criminal justice system operates as a cohesive whole.
 This would include improvements in the collection and sharing of offender information for management purposes throughout all parts of the system.